TheresaLui/SelfHelpContent_v2/articles/microsoft.bot/deleteabot.md

 # Delete a bot

-There are two ways to delete a bot on Azure: one is directly deleteing the resource on the Azure portal and the other is by making use of the Azure CLI.
+There are two ways to delete a bot on Azure: one is directly deleting the resource on the Azure portal and the other is by making use of the Azure CLI.

 ## Delete a bot on the Azure Portal